 Selected proposals will support the development of technologies in the areas of aeronautics, science, human exploration and operations, and space technology.
+A sampling of solicitations demonstrates the breadth of research and development these awards will fund, including:

 Proposals were selected according to their technical merit and feasibility, in addition to the experience, qualifications, and facilities of the submitting organization.
 Additional criteria included effectiveness of the work plan and commercial potential.